 What is the role of health care providers in oral health care for new refugees?

 Health care providers should conduct a basic oral health screening during appointments.
 At that time, they should educate refugees on:

 - The role of fluoride

 - The use of preventive oral health services

 - Early identification and referral for oral health concerns

 More than any other body part, the face bears the stamp of individual identity.
-How one looks has an important effect on psychological development and social relationships.
-Considering the importance of the mouth and teeth in verbal and nonverbal communication, diseases that disrupt their functions are likely to damage self-image and alter the ability to sustain and build social relationships.
-For refugees seeking employment or acceptance in their new communities, poor dentition and especially tooth loss may contribute to a negative first impression.
-These factors are interrelated and can be a major source of diminished quality of life for refugees.
+How one looks has an effect on psychological development and social relationships.
+The mouth and teeth are important to both verbal and nonverbal communication.
+Poor oral health can affect self-image, It may also alter the ability to build social relationships.
+For refugees seeking employment or acceptance in their new communities, poor oral condition and especially tooth loss can give a negative first impression.
+These factors are interrelated and they can greatly impact quality of life for refugees.

 - Fax 608-266-0049